Kurento/kurento/kurento-control-server/package/README.md

   authenticate the client requests.
 The empty URL can be used to allow all clients to use KCS (that is, no authentication is enforced).
 If not specified, the empty URL will be used.
-* **controlServer.keystoreFile:** The keystore file with the private key used when securePort is specified.
-This keystore file has to have a private key with 'tomcat' alias.
+* **controlServer.keystore.path:** The path to the keystore file with the private key used when securePort is specified.
+This keystore file has to have a private key with
+  'tomcat' alias.
 To generate this file it is recommended to have a real private key and certificate file (not a self-signed certificate).
 With this files, you can use the following command to generate the needed file: